-15 Simple Ways to Transition Your Home Decor from Summer to Fall
+15 Easy Ways How to Transition from Summer to Fall Home Decor

 It may sound overwhelming to transition your home decor from summer to fall, but it shouldn’t be!
 Start getting cozy now with 15 easy steps!

-It’s asked every year and every year my answer is the same! Â You can start decorating anytime you want! Â Trust me, if I lived up north and the air was starting to get that little tinge of fall feeling, you’d better believe I’d be pulling out all the bins and starting to transition my home decor from summer to fall!
+It’s asked every year and every year my answer is the same! Â You can start decorating anytime you want! Â Trust me, if I lived up north and the air was starting to get that little tinge of fall feeling, you’d better believe I’d be pulling out all the bins and starting to transition from summer to fall home decor!

 For me, I especially enjoy a S L O W transition from fall to summer with my home decor. Â To be honest, I don’t like to start until after the kids are back in school. Â I like to keep our “summer home” (see my summer home decor story HERE) for as long as possible.